EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

   minutes.

 * Vultr: baremetal servers available in many locations around the globe.
-Only a few standard configuations are available, and storage partitioning is also limited in options.
+Only a few standard configurations are available, and storage partitioning is also limited in options.

 * OVH: a large variety of baremetal servers around the globe,